Stephenkofipoku/Sacred_Pathways_Project_1/README.md

 The Mindfulness section starts with a header and an icon from fontawesome that represnts mindfulness.
 There is an introductory paragraph and 2 images, one in indoor settings with candlelight and the other in natural green environment.
 These images have alt descriptive text for assisted technologies for visually impaired users.

 - Steps in Mindfulness
-  This is a sub section of the mindfulness section giving basic steps to follow for those that are interested in mindfulenss.
-Additional resources are provided in the additional resouces sector on the community and support page for those that are interested in exploring more.
+  This is a sub section of the mindfulness section giving basic steps to follow for those that are interested in mindfulness.
+Additional resources are provided in the additional resources sector on the community and support page for those that are interested in exploring more.

   ![Steps in Mindfulness snapshot](./documents/sacred-pathways-mind-steps-image.png)

 ### Yoga Section

 The Yoga section as well starts with a header and an icon that represents yoga.
 This is followed by an introductory paragraph and two images of a group of people in yoga practice.
-The images have descriptive text both under the images and also in alt for assisted tecnology for machine reading for visually impaired users.
+The images have descriptive text both under the images and also in alt for assisted technology for machine reading for visually impaired users.

 - Steps in Yoga
   This is a sub section of the Yoga section with basic steps to follow in yoga practice for users.
-Additional resouce is provided at the community and support page for those that are interested in exploring more on yoga.
+Additional resource is provided at the community and support page for those that are interested in exploring more on yoga.

   ![Steps in Yoga snapshot](./documents/sacred-pathways-yoga-steps-image.png)